uozuAho/aws-copilot-demo/readme.md

 # copilot creates all necessary infrastructure (phew, no cloudformation!)
 # ...
 # eventually, you'll get a link to your app!
+# You can get the links at any time with:
+copilot svc show
 ```

 At this point, you'll have a number of cloudformation stacks.
 My knowledge of